bintoro/ember-magic-resolver/README.md

 By using Magic Resolver, developers can choose to place the class on either of the parent levels (`foo` and `foo/bar`) as well as the standard location `foo/bar/baz`.
 For example, a dozen subroutes in `/routes/users/*.js` could be consolidated into a single module `/routes/users.js`.

+This approach, therefore, combines the best of both worlds.
+It preserves the namespacing benefits of the ES6 module system while adding support for arbitrarily large modules.

 ## Setup